“Agape love revealed… means my love is demonstrated as I serve others through the choices I make, and by the actions I take.”

 Valentine Outreach Saturday before Valentine’s Day

-3 days out: pick up flowers, cut stems and place in buckets of water so they will be open on the day
+1 day out: pick up roses, cut stems and place in buckets of water so they will be open on the day

 3 days out: design maps with instructions and contact phone numbers